 Grade Strand Standard Code Benchmark 6 1.
-Citizenship and Government 1.
-Civic Skills: Apply civic reasoning and demonstrate civic skills, including civic discourse, for the purpose of informed and engaged lifelong civic participation.
-6.1.1.1 Analyze a state or local policy issue by identifying and examining opposing positions from diverse perspectives and frames of reference, interpreting and applying graphic data, determining conflicting values and beliefs, defending and justifying a position with evidence, and developing strategies to persuade others to adopt this position.
-6 1.
 Citizenship and Government 2.
-Democratic Values and Principles: Explain democratic values and principles that guide governments, societies, and communities, and analyze the tensions within the United States constitutional government.
-6.1.2.1 Explain how the Constitution of the State of Minnesota and a tribal nation constitution reflect democratic values and principles.
-Locate a democratic principle embodied in the Constitution of the State of Minnesota or in one of Minnesota's tribal nations' constitutions.
+Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities.
+Analyze the tensions within the United States constitutional government.
+6.1.2.1 Locate a democratic principle embodied in the Constitution of the State of Minnesota or in one of Minnesota's Tribal Nations' constitutions.
 Summarize the concept of federalism and describe the relationship between the powers of the federal and state governments.
 6 1.
 Citizenship and Government 3.
 Rights and Responsibilities: Explain and evaluate rights, duties and responsibilities in democratic society.
-6.1.3.1 Summarize the concept of citizenship in the United States, explain how individuals become citizens by birth or naturalization, and compare and contrast the rights and responsibilities of citizens, noncitizens and dual citizens.
+6.1.3.1 Summarize the concept of citizenship in the United States, explain how individuals become citizens by birth or naturalization and compare and contrast the rights and responsibilities of citizens, noncitizens and dual citizens.
 6 1.
 Citizenship and Government 4.
-Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels, and tribal nations.
+Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels and within Tribal Nations.
 6.1.4.1 Identify the purpose of the Constitution of the State of Minnesota and explain how the Constitution of the State of Minnesota organizes state government and authorizes local government (county, city, school board and township).
 Compare and contrast the ways state and local government are funded.
+6 1.
+Citizenship and Government 4.
+Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels and within Tribal Nations.
+6.1.4.2 Describe the goals, offenses, penalties, long-term consequences and privacy concerns of Minnesota's juvenile justice system and evaluate the impact on youth, including those from historically disenfranchised groups.

 Grade Strand Standard Code Benchmark 6 1.
-Citizenship and Government 4.
-Governmental Institutions and Political Processes: Explain and evaluate processes, rules and laws of United States governmental institutions at local, state and federal levels, and tribal nations.
-6.1.4.2 Describe the goals, offenses, penalties, long-term consequences, privacy concerns of Minnesota's juvenile justice system and evaluate the impact on youth, including those from historically disenfranchised groups.
-6 1.
 Citizenship and Government 6.
-Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign Tribal nations and the United States.
+Tribal Nations: Evaluate the unique political status, trust relationships and governing structures of sovereign Tribal Nations and the United States.
 6.1.6.1 Explain the concept of sovereignty and how treaty rights are exercised by the Anishinaabe and Dakota today.
 6 2.
 Economics 9.
 Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-6.2.9.1 Describe various types of income; explain the role that the development of human capital plays in determining one's income; and create a budget based on a given monthly income.
+6.2.9.1 Describe various types of income.
+Explain the role that the development of human capital plays in determining one's income.
+Create a budget based on a given monthly income.
 6 2.
 Economics 11.
 Macro: Measure and evaluate the well-being of nations and communities using a variety of indicators.
 Explain the causes of economic ups and downs.
 Evaluate how government actions affect a nation's economy and individuals' well-being within an economy.
 6.2.11.1 Describe the movement of goods and services, resources and money through markets at the community, national and global level.